-Child restraint buckle cover: medical practitioner
+Child restraint buckle cover: medical practitioner.
+Refer to MACA's templates.
 Seatbelt buckle cover: MACA is awaiting advice from the Department of Transport.

 Western Australia

 Does the parent/guardian need to make a formal application to the relevant road agency to legally use a buckle cover?